- Toast POS

 “If you're not changing in this environment you're going to be in trouble,” Greg says.
 “You can't go back to the way things were.
 Toast software has really allowed us to pivot, and if you aren’t able to pivot right now, you’re going to be one of the companies that goes down.
 We recognized it and made the transition off Aloha.”

 As plans to reopen took shape, Alpine Inn needed a solution that could help them keep both guests and restaurant staff safe.
-They found that solution with Toast Order & Pay.
+They found that solution with Toast Order & Pay and the New Steps of Service.

 Creating Efficiency By Putting Guests In Control